FOR IMMEDIATE RELEASE

 In addition to the photographs on view, the exhibition spotlights members of Getty staff who care for, handle, and monitor these works of art.

-“What the general public may not realize is that before a single photograph is hung on a wall, the object and its related data is managed by teams of professional conservators, registrars, curators, mount-makers, and many others,” says Jim Ganz, senior curator of
+“What the public may not realize is that before a single photograph is hung on a wall, the object and its related data is managed by teams of professional conservators, registrars, curators, mount-makers, and many others,” says Jim Ganz, senior curator of photographs at the Getty Museum.
+“In addition to exposing works of art in the collection that are not well known, we wanted to shed light on the largely hidden activity that goes into caring for such a collection.”

 Collecting Contemporary Photography

 The department’s collecting of contemporary photography has been given strong encouragement by the Getty Museum Photographs Council, and a section of the exhibition will be dedicated to objects purchased with the Council’s funding.
 Established in 2005, this group supports the department’s curatorial program, especially with the acquisition of works made after 1945 by artists not yet represented or underrepresented in the collection.
-Since its founding, the Council has contributed over $3 million toward the purchase of nearly five hundred photographs by artists from Argentina, Australia, Canada, Japan, Korea, Malaysia, South Africa, and Taiwan, as well as Europe and the United States.
+Since its founding, the Council has contributed more than $3 million toward the purchase of nearly five hundred photographs by artists from Argentina, Australia, Canada, Japan, Korea, Malaysia, South Africa, and Taiwan, as well as Europe and the United States.

 Looking ahead

-The exhibition also looks towards the future of the collection, and includes a gallery of very newly-acquired works by Laura Aguilar (American, 1959–2018), Osamu Shiihara (Japanese, 1905–1974), as well as highlights of the Dennis Reed collection of photographs by Japanese American photographers.
+The exhibition also looks toward the future of the collection, and includes a gallery of very newly-acquired works by Laura Aguilar (American, 1959–2018), Osamu Shiihara (Japanese, 1905–1974), as well as highlights of the Dennis Reed collection of photographs by Japanese American photographers.
 The selection represents the department’s strengthening of diversity in front of and behind the camera, the collection of works relevant to Southern California communities, and the acquisition of photographs that expand the understanding of the history of the medium.

 “With this exhibition we celebrate the past 35 years of collecting, and look forward to the collection’s continued expansion, encompassing important work by artists all over the world and across three centuries,” adds Potts.

-Unseen: 35 Years of Collecting Photographs is on view December 17, 2019-March 8, 2020 at the Getty Center.
 The exhibition is organized by Jim Ganz, senior curator of photographs at the Getty Museum in collaboration with Getty curators Mazie Harris, Virginia Heckert, Karen Hellman, Arpad Kovacs, Amanda Maddox, and Paul Martineau.